Bigdrea6/winapi-ghidra/README.md

 ![after](./png/after_regcreate.png)

 The future development process will be twofold.
--Increase dictionaries.:
+- Increase dictionaries.
--Migration from dictionary to gdt.:
+- Migration from dictionary to gdt.

 If you are interested in this repository and have a suggestion, please feel free to pull request.